Foams, iterated wreath products, field extensions and Sylvester sums: Foams, Galois extensions, and Sylvester sums

 for a symmetric polynomial $f$ in $m-d$ variables such that the degree of $f$ in any of its variables is at most $d$.
 When $m=d+1$, so that $X=\{x_1\}$, their formula specializes to the classical Lagrange interpolation formula for a one-variable polynomial of degree at most $d$, see~\cite{CL}.

-Foam equivalents of formulas (\ref{eq_x_alpha}) and (\ref{eq_x_alpha_2}) are depicted in Figures~\ref{fig_1_1} and~\ref{fig_1_1_gen}, correspondingly. $X$ foams there have maximal thickness $m-d=|X|$ and a surface of any genus can be chosen in place of a torus for that component.
-Figure~\ref{fig_1_2} shows in detail why the foam in the RHS of Figure~\ref{fig_1_1} evaluates to the RHS of formula (\ref{eq_x_alpha}).
+Foam equivalents of formulas \eqref{eq_x_alpha} and \eqref{eq_x_alpha_2} are depicted in Figures~\ref{fig_1_1} and~\ref{fig_1_1_gen}, correspondingly. $X$ foams there have maximal thickness $m-d=|X|$ and a surface of any genus can be chosen in place of a torus for that component.
+Figure~\ref{fig_1_2} shows in detail why the foam in the right hand side of Figure~\ref{fig_1_1} evaluates to the right hand side of formula \eqref{eq_x_alpha}.

 An important role in~\cite{KSV} and several related papers is played by the \emph{Exchange Lemma}.
 To state it, following~\cite{KSV}, take $A$ and $B$ to be disjoint sets of cardinalities $m$ and $n$, respectively.
 Then